 The Blackdowns, an area of outstanding natural beauty have long been popular with artists and writers.
 The villages, lanes and footpaths are well worth exploring.

 Hemyock Castle itself is centrally situated in Hemyock.
 This village is about 5 miles from the M5 exit 26, 8 from exit 27 and 10 from A303.
 The village has 2 shops (one of which is a Spar and has its own bakery, the other has the post office.)
-There is a garage (one visitor even changed his car here whilst on holiday!)
+There is a car repair garage.
 The Catherine Wheel, the village pub, serves meals.
 It is about a 2 minute walk, along the streamside footpath that runs along beside Hemyock Castle and St. Marys Church.
-Nearby there is a takeaway where you can buy fish and chips, pizzas etc. Other local restaurants include an award-winning one in nearby Culmstock.
+Nearby Culmstock has a tea-room and the Culm Valley Inn which has a restaurant.

 There is a Children's playground with swings about 5 minutes away and tennis courts that can be booked locally.
 Hemyock also has a new sports ground.